wormhole-foundation/xdapp-book/src/development/overview.md

 ### Testnet
 If you want to test on the various test and devnets of existing connected chains, there's a single Guardian node watching for transactions on various test networks.
 You can find the contracts at [../reference/contracts.md](../reference/contracts.md) and the rpc node at [../reference/rpcnodes.md](../reference/rpcnodes.md).

 Because testnet only has a single Guardian, there's a small chance that your VAAs will not be processed.
-This rate is not indiciative of performance on mainnet, where there are 19 Guardians watching for transactions.
+This rate is not indicative of performance on mainnet, where there are 19 Guardians watching for transactions.

 ### Mainnet
 When you're ready to deploy to mainnet, you can find the mainnet contracts at [../reference/contracts.md](../reference/contracts.md) and the mainnet rpc nodes at [../reference/rpcnodes.md](../reference/rpcnodes.md).